 What is 21 CFR Part 11?

 The FDA regulation specifies the requirements for electronic records and electronic signatures under which they are considered trustworthy, reliable, and equivalent to paper records and handwritten signatures.
 Specifically, it provides guidance on how a company can be compliant with the regulatory requirements for using electronic records and electronic signatures on computerized systems.

-Along with the Part 11 requirements, FDA enforces all the predicate rules requirements such as Current Good Manufacturing Practices (cGMP), Good Laboratory Practices (GLP), and Good Clinical Practice (GCP) regulations.
+Along with the Part 11 requirements, the FDA enforces all the predicate rules requirements, such as Current Good Manufacturing Practices (cGMP), Good Laboratory Practices (GLP), and Good Clinical Practice (GCP) regulations.

 - Electronic Records means any combination of text, graphics, data, audio, pictorial, or other information representation in digital form that is created, modified, maintained, archived, retrieved, or distributed by a computer system.

 - Electronic signature means a computer data compilation of any symbol or series of symbols executed, adopted, or authorized by an individual to be the legally binding equivalent of the individual’s handwritten signature.

 - Digital signature means an electronic signature based upon cryptographic methods of originator authentication, computed by using a set of rules and a set of parameters such that the identity of the signer and the integrity of the data can be verified.

 - Handwritten signature means the scripted name or legal mark of an individual handwritten by that individual and executed or adopted with the present intention to authenticate a writing in a permanent form.
 The act of signing with a writing or marking instrument such as a pen or stylus is preserved.
 The scripted name or legal mark, while conventionally applied to paper, may also be applied to other devices that capture the name or mark.